University of Houston Libraries

 The University of Houston Libraries serves University of Houston (UH) students, faculty, staff and the scholarly community.
 The MD Anderson Library is the general collection library of the University of Houston.
 The UH Libraries includes three additional locations, all on the UH campus.
-Two other libraries, the Conrad N. Hilton Library and Archives and the John O'Quinn Law Library, are managed and maintained by their home colleges.
+Two other libraries, the Massad Family Library Research Center (including the Hospitality Industry Archives) and the John O'Quinn Law Library, are managed and maintained by their home colleges.
 Through a collaboration among libraries, students and faculty of the University of Houston–Clear Lake (UHCL), the University of Houston–Downtown (UHD), and the University of Houston–Victoria have the ability to check out circulating volumes.

 Campus libraries

 Each individual library serves as a home to specialty collections of the university libraries.
 The following is a list of libraries on the University of Houston campus: